AgentMC/Sao19/Translate/Ru/Part1.md

 "Cra…crashes!"

-Ronye grasped hands in front of her chest and shouted.
+Ронье grasped hands in front of her chest and shouted.
 A loud scream rised from the onlookers as well.

-With the sound “Shats!”
-Asuna pulled out the small sword from her waist.
+With the sound “Shats!” Асуна pulled out the small sword from her waist.

 A bright yellow light shining with the light of Solus divided into seven colors, pointed straight to Cathedral.

 ".......
 Yoisho!"<sup><a href="#Prim5">5</a></sup>

-Asuna cried it loud and menacingly like a god should, and at the same time moved the tip of the sword to the left.
+Асуна cried it loud and menacingly like a god should, and at the same time moved the tip of the sword to the left.

 As if being pulled by it, the top of the huge Central Cathedral beginning with 95th floor shifted to the west with a heavy sound.